 Dick Holler was the writer of Abraham Martin and John and it was recorded by Dion, for the first time, in 1968.
 I found the story behind it to be very touching.

-The song is a tribute to the four assassinated American leaders that it was written for Abraham Lincoln, Martin Luther King Jr., John F. Kennedy and Robert F. Kennedy.
-As a reaction to the murder of Martin Luther King and Robert Kennedy in the 60s, the song was written.
+The song is a tribute to the four assassinated American leaders which were Abraham Lincoln, Martin Luther King Jr., John F. Kennedy and Robert F. Kennedy.
+The song suggests that their legacies and the values they embodied continue to inspire and guide us, even though they are no longer physically present.

 12. “Johnny Get Angry” by Joanie Sommers